CounterCultureLabs/dumpscribe/README.md

 # License and Copyright

-This tool is based on, and contains code from, the following projects:
+dumpscribe and convert_and_organize.py is based on, and contains code from, the following projects:

 * [libsmartpen](https://github.com/srwalter/libsmartpen)
 * [LibreScribe](https://github.com/dylanmtaylor/LibreScribe)

+dumpscribe-browser contains some code from [phoenix](https://github.com/pfraze/phoenix).
+For copyright and license info see the file browser/COPYING.

 ## License

-This work is licensed under GPLv2.
+dumpscribe and convert_and_organize.py (and its dependencies included in this repository) are licensed under GPLv2.
 For more info see the COPYING file.

+dumpscribe-browser is licensed under the license in

 ## Copyright

-This work has had multiple contributors.
+The code used in dumpscribe and convert_and_organize.py has had multiple contributors.
 Not all of them have identified themselves clearly.

 * Copyright 2010 to 2011 Steven Walter (https://github.com/srwalter)
 * Copyright 2010 Scott Hassan